Records of the Campus Commission

 Scope and Contents

 This series documents the efforts of the Campus Commission to solicit and select a comprehensive design for the Northwestern University campus.
 While most of the records date from the period 1909-1910, the series also includes two 1905 letters from Daniel Burnham and George Maher's 1907 study.

 Materials relating directly to the Commission include a copy of the working rules of the Campus Commission approved by the Board of Trustees on February 15, 1909.
-It also includes the minutes of the Commission from its organization on March 22, 1909 through May 3, 1910 when it was decided that a Competition be held to choose a comprehensive campus plan.
+It also includes the minutes of the Commission from its organization on March 22, 1909 through May 3, 1910 when it was decided that a competition be held to choose a comprehensive campus plan.
 The series includes a copy of the Olmsted Report, a letter outlining the conclusions of the Maher Study, and a copy of a Maher Study drawing of the proposed campus plan.
 There are several drafts of a sub-committee report outlining a general campus plan, based primarily on the Maher plan.
-There are several drafts of the Program for the proposed Competition, which document its evolution during 1910.
-The series contains a letter from George Maher complaining that the proposed Competition would usurp ideas he had already presented to the Commission.
-There is a copy of the published Competition Program.
-The series also includes eight narrative descriptions of plans that accompanied drawings submitted in the Competition.
+There are several drafts of the program for the proposed competition, which document its evolution during 1910.
+The series contains a letter from George Maher complaining that the proposed competition would usurp ideas he had already presented to the Commission.
+There is a copy of the published competition program.
+The series also includes eight narrative descriptions of plans that accompanied drawings submitted for the competition.
 There is a copy of the winning plan entered by Palmer and Hornbostle.
-The Archives holds none of the original Competition drawings.
+The Northwesterrn University Archives holds none of the original competition drawings.

 - Northwestern University (Evanston, Ill.).
 Campus Commission (Organization)

 There are no restrictions on use of the materials in the department for research; all patrons must comply with federal copyright regulations.

 Language of Materials